maurya-anand/ARA/README.md

 By default, the pipeline uses a pre-built Kraken2 viral genomic database ([release: 9/8/2022](https://genome-idx.s3.amazonaws.com/kraken/k2_viral_20220908.tar.gz)) from <https://benlangmead.github.io/aws-indexes/k2>.
 Users can provide their own database by changing the `kraken2_db_path` parameter in the `conf.txt` file.

-> _Note:_ If the user wishes to use a different installation than Bioconda, the user can manually install the required tools and specify the absolute path of the executable binaries in the configuration.
+> _Note:_ An example configuration `config.txt` is provided in the `examples/` directory.
+If the user wishes to use a different installation than Bioconda, the user can manually install the required tools and specify the absolute path of the executable binaries in the configuration.

 ---